oystercracker/saltine/README.md

 Saltine
 =============

-A small, nimble library that builds responses for multiple voice-activated assitant platforms, including Amazon Alexa, Google Assistant, and Microsoft Cortana.
+A small, nimble library for building smart-speaker applications.

 ## Usage